NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 Billing and payments are supported.
 Shop-owners are billed according to the number of orders they deliver successfully.
 And Service Providers (Market Owners) can collect payments from the shop-owners.

-App Customization Permitted - You can whitelabel or customize the android app with your own branding using this customization guide. https://developer.nearbyshops.org/installation/customize-apps.html

 Nearby Shops Multi-Market Mode - you can add your local market to nearby shops market discovery service and your market becomes visible and accessible to Global audience of Nearby Shops app.
 Read more about Nearby Shops multi-market mode !

-Commercial Use requires license.